RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.1_routingtraffic.md

 We are now seeing version 1 of the user profile service!

-In Kiali, navigate to `Graph` in the left navigation bar.
+In Kiali, navigate to 'Graph' in the left navigation bar.

-Switch to the `Versioned app graph` view.
-You should see the version of the user profile service being called, `1.0`.
+Switch to the 'Versioned app graph' view.
+You should see the version of the user profile service being called, '1.0'.

 *Show versioned app graph with version 1*